-Expensive: Though products ranging from $80 to $90 are still under $100, this is where you can find some of the most durable, stylish, and feature-packed earbuds on the market.
+Though products ranging from $80 to $90 are still under $100, this is where you can find some of the most durable, stylish, and feature-packed earbuds available.
 All the earbuds here will be made of quality material, have top-notch sound quality, and tout extremely reliable and long-lasting battery life.

 A. Yes.
 While not every brand may include this feature, many wireless earbuds will allow you to use one while the other charges.
 Generally, the right earbud is the dominant one.